staffanm/ferenda/doc/fsmparser.rst

 Recognizers for these three elements are easy to build:

 .. literalinclude:: examples/fsmparser-example.py
-  :lines: 3-17
+  :start-after: # begin recognizers
+  :end-before: # end recognizers

 The ``elements`` module contains ready-built classes which we can use to build our constructors:

 .. literalinclude:: examples/fsmparser-example.py
-  :lines: 19-33
+  :start-after: # begin constructors
+  :end-before: # end constructors

-Note that any constructor which may contain sub-elements must itself call the ``make_children`` method of the parser.
+Note that any constructor which may contain sub-elements must itself call the :meth:`~ferenda.FSMParser.make_children` method of the parser.
 That method takes a parent object, and then repeatedly creates child objects which it attaches to that parent object, until a exit condition is met.
 Each call to create a child object may, in turn, call make_children (not so in this very simple example).

 The final step in putting this together is defining the transition table, and then creating, configuring and running the parser:

 .. literalinclude:: examples/fsmparser-example.py
-  :lines: 35-69
+  :start-after: # begin main
+  :end-before: # end main

 The result of this parse is the following document object tree (passed through :func:`~ferenda.elements.serialize`):